LiliaFramework/Lilia/docs/docs/meta/entity.md

 # Entity Meta

 Entities in Garry's Mod may represent props, items, and interactive objects.

 This reference describes utility functions added to entity metatables for easier classification and management.

 ---

 ## Overview

-The entity meta library extends Garry's Mod entities with helpers for detection, network-safe data, and item information.
+The entity-meta library extends Garry's Mod entities with helpers for detection, network-safe data, and item information.

 Using these functions ensures consistent behavior when handling game objects across Lilia.

 ---

 ### isProp

 **Purpose**

-Returns true if the entity is a physics prop.
+Returns `true` if the entity is a physics prop.

 **Parameters**

-- None
+* None

 **Realm**

 `Shared`

 **Returns**

-- boolean: Whether the entity is a physics prop.
+* `boolean`: Whether the entity is a physics prop.

 **Example**